 To obtain the append function, we can put x in the hole, but there are other solutions that also satisfy the coherence property.
 For example, we could choose to take the first element of nl if it exists or x otherwise.
 The resulting function would also be a lifting of add, since whatever is in the hole is discarded by length.
-We are only limited by polymorphism: the element must come from one of the lists.
 Note also that we could transform the list nl, instead of returning it directly in the Nil case, or do something to the list returned by append ml' nl in the Cons case, as long as we do not change the lengths.